 - Dust your work surface with flour before rolling out the cookies.
 But don't use any more flour than you absolutely need, or the cookies may come out too hard.

 - Cut the cookies out as close together as you can to minimize leftover scraps.
 You can reroll these leftovers.
-But doing so toughens the glutens, and cookies made from these rerolled scraps will likely turn out too hard.
+But doing so toughens the glutens, and cookies made from these rerolled scraps may turn out too hard.

 Prep Time: 15 minutes